 Even when a garnishee notice is issued within the 6 months review period open to liquidators, they cannot be overturned.
 Liquidators have no rights of recovery from the ATO of funds received as a result of the issuance of a garnishee notice.

 It is also important that directors are aware of the automatic personal liability and Director Penalty Notice (“DPN”) under the Income Tax Assessment Act 1936.

 The director of a company that fails to meet their PAYG or SGC obligations in full by the due date automatically becomes personally liable for a penalty equal to the unpaid amount.
 For PAYG the due date is 21 days after the end of the reporting period.
 Whereas the due date for SGC is the 28th day of the second month after the end of the reporting period.

 The ATO still has the power to issue a DPN even where the necessary returns have been lodged but the relevant liabilities have not been paid.
 However, personal liability is not automatic and can be avoided by making payment arrangements with the ATO or taking certain actions in respect of the Company.

-If you require any further information in regards to the above article, please do not hesitate to contact The Quinn Group on (02) 9223 9166 or submit an online enquiry.
+If you require any further information or advice regarding the ATO enforcement and recovery processes, please do not hesitate to contact The Quinn Group on (02) 9223 9166 or submit an online enquiry.